brycehenson/fast_sorted_mask/README.md

 2. When there is a requirement to repeatedly (m) mask the same data such that the the inial cost of the sort is offset by the increased speed of the sort operation.
 (O\~n·log(n)+m·log(n) )

 The code here demonstrates the algorithm in native matlab and provides a number of tests in order to compare the performance.
+For taking small slices of large (>1e6 elments) sorted vectors a speedup of 100x is demonstrated.

 | ![A comparison of various masking approaches](fig1.png "Fig1") |
 |:--:|